Customized Stop-the-Slip Solutions

 Because HandiTreads are a lifetime solution with once-and-done installation and maintenance, the initial investment may be higher than other non-slip solutions.
 When calculated over a three to five year performance period, however, the investment in HandiTreads is often the most cost-effective solution.

 Long-Term Value: A

 Non-Slip Grit Tape: D-

-For the most part, grit tape that you can buy at Home Depot or Amazon is not appropriate for outdoor use.
-There is no tape-based adhesive that can realistically stand up to rain, snow and the inevitable heat and thaw cycles.
+For the most part, grit tape available at Home Depot or Amazon is not appropriate for outdoor use.
+There is no tape-based adhesive that can realistically stand up to rain, snow, and the inevitable heat and thaw cycles.

-In a limited number of outdoor wooden ramp situations, non-slip grip tape can be a short-term solution to reduce slips and falls.
-Rain and frost are easily dealt with by grit embedded into the tape.
-However, once it snows the trouble really begins.
-You simply can’t use a snow shovel on grit tape.
-Not only will you pull the tape right off the stairs if you catch an edge, but even a plastic blade will quickly defeat the thin coating protecting the aggregate.
+In a limited number of outdoor wooden ramp situations, non-slip grit tape can be a short-term solution to reduce slips and falls.
+Rain and frost are easily mitigated by the grit embedded into the tape.
+However, grit tape is not able to increase traction in snow.
+You also cannot use a snow shovel on grit tape.
+Not only will you pull the tape right off of the ramp if you catch an edge, but even a plastic blade will quickly degrade the thin coating protecting the aggregate.

 The proper installation of non-slip grip tape does require a bit of effort as detailed here.
-First, it’s important that the wood surface, whether stained or painted, is clean, dry and in good shape.
-Heavily grained, uneven or splintering wood makes it difficult for the tape adhesive to completely bond, and the effective life of grip tape is directly related to how carefully and completely it has been adhered to the steps.
+First, it’s important that the wood surface, whether stained or painted, is clean, dry, and in good shape.
+Heavily grained, uneven, or splintering wood makes it difficult for the tape adhesive to completely bond.
+The effective life of grip tape is directly related to how carefully and completely it has adhered to the steps.